-Dr. Weinstein is former executive director and a founding member, along with Mayo Clinic, Intermountain Healthcare, Cleveland Clinic and Geisinger Clinic, TDI and Denver Health, of the national High Value Healthcare Collaborative (HVHC; 70 million patients, 70,000 physicians), a partnership of more than a dozen health systems that have taken on the challenge of improving the quality of care while lowering costs.
-The collaborative allows for unprecedented data sharing, including electronic medical record data from each system, and the collection of patient reported measures, which Weinstein initiated in 1982 and Congress has now adopted as part of meaningful use.
+Weinstein is former executive director and a founding member -- along with Mayo Clinic, Intermountain Healthcare, Cleveland Clinic and Geisinger Clinic, TDI and Denver Health -- of the national High Value Healthcare Collaborative, which includes 70 million patients and 70,000 physicians, a partnership of more than a dozen health systems, across all 50 states, that have taken on the challenge of improving the quality of care while lowering costs.
+The collaborative allowed for unprecedented data sharing, including electronic medical record data from each system, and the collection of patient-reported measures, which Weinstein initiated in 1982 and Congress has now adopted as part of meaningful use.

-As a researcher and internationally renowned spine surgeon, Dr. Weinstein developed the classification system by which surgeons around the world treat cancers of the spine, as well as award-winning models for understanding pain mechanisms seen in millions of back pain patients.
-He has received more than $70 million in federal funding and has published more than 325 peer-reviewed articles.
+As a researcher and internationally renowned spine surgeon, Weinstein developed the classification system by which surgeons around the world treat cancers of the spine, as well as award-winning models for understanding pain mechanisms seen in millions of back pain patients.
+He has received more than $70 million in federal funding and has published more than 330 peer-reviewed articles.
 He is a leader in advancing "informed choice" to ensure patients receive evidence-based, safe, effective, efficient and appropriate care.

-In 1999, he established the first-in-the-world Center for Shared Decision-Making at Dartmouth-Hitchcock, now used nationally and internationally.
-He also founded the multidisciplinary Spine Center at the University of Iowa in 1985 and at Dartmouth-Hitchcock in 1997, which has become an international model for patient-centered healthcare delivery and incorporates patient-reported outcomes in clinical practice, adding a new dimension to the process and clinical measurements traditionally used to judge the efficacy and value of care, the first example of Value-Based clinical care models.
-In 2015, Dr. Weinstein co-developed ImagineCare, a virtual healthcare system that incorporates 24/7 connectivity to manage chronic diseases outside the traditional brick and mortar hospital- based systems.
-ImagineCare will be implemented in Sweden this fall.
-Most recently, he is helping to lead the formation of the Advanced Regenerative Manufacturing Institute (ARMI) which, with an $80 million grant from the Department of Defense and more than $300 million in private sector funding, will use 3D technology to print human organs, a development that could transform the world of organ transplantation and the lives of millions affected by diseases such as kidney disease and diabetes.
+In 2015, Weinstein co-developed ImagineCare, a virtual healthcare system that incorporates 24/7 connectivity to manage chronic diseases outside the traditional brick and mortar hospital- based systems.
+ImagineCare implemented in Scandinavia this summer.
+Most recently, Weinstein is helping lead the formation of the Advanced Regenerative Manufacturing Institute (ARMI) which, with an $80 million grant from the Department of Defense and more than $300 million in private sector funding, will use 3D technology to print human organs, a development that could transform the world of organ transplantation and the lives of millions affected by diseases such as kidney disease and diabetes.
 He is a member of the Board of Directors of ARMI/BioFab.

-Dr. Weinstein holds the distinguished Peggy Y. Thomson Chair in the Evaluative Clinical Sciences at the Geisel School of Medicine at Dartmouth.
+Weinstein held the distinguished Peggy Y. Thomson Chair in the Evaluative Clinical Sciences at the Geisel School of Medicine at Dartmouth before joining Microsoft.
 He is a member of the National Academy of Medicine and serves on the organization’s Board for Population Health and Public Health Practice.
-He served as chair of the NAM Committee on Community Based Solutions to Promote Health Equity in the U.S, which recently published the report “Communities in Action: Pathways to Health Equity, and has recently been elected to the Boards of Trustees for the internationally renowned Max Planck Florida Institute for Neuroscience, the DOD ARMI/BioFab project and the Intermountain Health System and RESEARCH Advisory Board for the Kaiser Permanente health system.
+He served as chair of the NAM Committee on Community Based Solutions to Promote Health Equity in the U.S, which recently published the report “Communities in Action: Pathways to Health Equity.”
+He has recently been elected to several boards of trustees, including the internationally renowned Max Planck Florida Institute for Neuroscience, the Intermountain Health System and RESEARCH Advisory Board for the Kaiser Permanente health system.

-Dr. Weinstein is an appointee to the Special Medical Advisory Group of the United States Department of Veterans Affairs, which provides advice to the Secretary of Veterans Affairs and the Under Secretary for Health on matters relating to the care and treatment of veterans.
-He has been appointed to a special task force to assist in the reorganization of the active Military Health System, Army, Navy, Marines, Airforce and TriCare.
-He is frequently consulted by members of Congress and the Administration, as well as government leaders, on health policy and health reform.
+Weinstein is an appointee to the Special Medical Advisory Group of the United States Department of Veterans Affairs, which provides advice to the secretary of veterans affairs and the under secretary for health on matters relating to the care and treatment of veterans.
+He is frequently consulted by members of Congress and the administration, as well as government leaders on health policy and health reform.

-In 2015, Dr. Weinstein was awarded the Ellis Island Medal of Honor by the National Ethnic Coalition of Organizations.
+In 2015, Weinstein received the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations.
 He is the 2017 recipient of the American Hospital Association’s Justin Ford Kimball Innovator’s Award.
-He has been named one of “The 100 Most Influential People in Healthcare” by Modern Healthcare magazine and top “Physician Leaders to Know” by Becker’s Hospital Review.
+He has been named one of “The 100 Most Influential People in Healthcare” by Modern Healthcare magazine and top 50 “Physician Leaders to Know” by Becker’s Hospital Review.